- Home

 What items are valuable enough to sell?

-It’s nice to make a profit from decluttering when we can, and, in an ideal world, all our unwanted or unneeded items could be sold.
-Though, in reality, that’s rarely the case.
+It’s nice to make a profit from decluttering, and, in an ideal world, all our unwanted or unneeded items could be sold.
+Though in reality, that’s rarely the case.

 Shows like Cash in the Attic and Antiques Roadshow can give us the alluring expectation of making a tidy profit from seemingly unremarkable knick-knacks or heirlooms.
 However, not everything we’ve kept around for a long time will have a high cash value.
 So, while it’s best not to get your hopes up, it’s worth researching whether items like jewellery or artwork are worth anything.

-For everyday items, websites like eBay and Vinted are an easy way to part with things while making a little money.
+Websites like eBay and Vinted are often easy ways to part with everyday items while making a little money.
 And, for electronics, you might find it quicker and simpler to cash them in at exchange shops like CeX.
 Other options for selling unwanted items include car boot sales and auction houses.

 For more advice on how to turn a profit from decluttering, check out our article: How to make money from your clutter.